cyrilgdn/terraform-provider-postgresql/website/docs/r/postgresql_extension.html.markdown

 * `name` - (Required) The name of the extension.
 * `schema` - (Optional) Sets the schema of an extension.
 * `version` - (Optional) Sets the version number of the extension.
+* `database` - (Optional) Which database to create the extension on.
+Defaults to provider database.